phenyo-code/phenyo-code/README.md

 <img src="https://phenyodesigns.netlify.app/Header.png">
 </p>

 I am a passionate and dedicated software developer with a 5-year journey of self-taught exploration in the world of software development.
-My expertise lies in modern JavaScript technologies, including frameworks and libraries like Angular, React.js, and React Native, which I use to build dynamic web and mobile applications.
+My expertise lies in modern JavaScript technologies, including frameworks and libraries such as Angular, React.js, and React Native, which I use to build dynamic web and mobile applications.

 As a full-stack developer, I have hands-on experience with backend technologies, including Node.js, Express, and MongoDB, enabling me to create scalable, end-to-end solutions.